lindsay-stevens/openclinica_scripts/sqldatamart/README.md

 ##Steps to success

 TODO:
-1. Take Access out of the equation by doing everything in Postgres.
+* Take Access out of the equation by doing everything in Postgres.
 This also has the advantage of (theoretically) allowing *nix installations use it.
-2. Rework the warehousing script so that it performs well as views instead of the current system of writing out to table(s).
+* Rework the warehousing script so that it performs well as views instead of the current system of writing out to table(s).
-3. Set up replication so that the views are processed on the datamart server and not the webapp server (also so that end users aren't connecting to the webapp server).
+* Set up replication so that the views are processed on the datamart server and not the webapp server (also so that end users aren't connecting to the webapp server).

-###1.
-Take Access out of the equation
+###Take Access out of the equation
 Created a new sql file called oc_transform_datasets.
 Intended functions:
 TODO:

-1. Create a schema for each study
+* Create a schema for each study
-2. Create a database user for each study
+* Create a database user for each study
-3. Create per-study views for common tables (subject list, etc)
+* Create per-study views for common tables (subject list, etc)
-4. Create separate script for the hack to serialise tables with > 255 columns
+* Create separate script for the hack to serialise tables with > 255 columns

 DONE:

-5. Create views for all item group tables.
+* Create views for all item group tables.

-####5.
-Create views for all item group tables
+####Create views for all item group tables
 oc_transform_datasets generates and executes CREATE VIEW AS SELECT... statements for views with transform / pivot the data such that each item has it's own column and accompanying label column if it is a coded item.

 The generated views seem to run nearly twice as fast when using the index: "CREATE INDEX idx_item_group_oid_study_name ON dm.clinicaldata USING btree (item_group_oid, study_name);"